-How to Report Wage Income Paid by Foreign Governments or International Organizations for Work Performed in the United States
+How to Report Wage Income Paid by Foreign Governments or International Organizations

 Employees working for a foreign government or an international organization in the U.S. are subject to some special tax rules.
 The tax treatment of their compensation can vary according to whether the employee is a U.S. citizen, a dual citizen, a green cardholder (lawful permanent resident), or a foreign citizen without a green card.

-U.S. employees pay self-employment tax because the foreign government or organization is not liable for the employer’s portion of the contribution to the U.S. system.
-However, these employees are not “self-employed” for any other federal tax purposes.
-They may not claim deductions for expenses on Schedule C. They are not qualified to establish a Simplified Employee Pension (SEP) Plan and there is no allowable deduction on line 28 of Form 1040 for contributions to any such plan.
-Rules of contributing to SEP/IRA plans are explained in IRS Publication 560 and Revenue Ruling 73-384.
+U.S. citizens working in the U.S. must pay self-employment tax because the foreign government or organization is not liable for the employer’s portion of the contribution to the U.S. system.
+However, you are not “self-employed” for any other federal tax purposes.
+You may not claim deductions for expenses on Schedule C and are not qualified to establish a Simplified Employee Pension (SEP) Plan and there is no allowable deduction on line 28 of Form 1040 for contributions to any such plan.
+Rules of contributing to SEP/IRA plans are explained in IRS Publication 560, Retirement Plans for Small Business, and Revenue Ruling 73-384 for additional information.

 Note: The term “international organization” means a public international organization entitled to enjoy privileges, exemptions, and immunities as an international organization under the International Organizations Immunities Act (22 U.S.C.
 288-288f).